Minhhoang2606/Car-price-prediction-by-machine-learning/README.md

 # Car Price Prediction App

 This project demonstrates a machine learning pipeline to predict the selling price of used cars based on their features.
 The pipeline includes data preprocessing, model training, fine-tuning, and deployment as a web application using Streamlit.
+Check the full project's presentation here: https://medium.com/gopenai/154-6d2a6d2a9df

 ## Features